delphicrypto/delphicrypto.github.io/education/index.md

 <!--$("#test p").delay(10).animate({ opacity: 1  }, 700);-->
 <!--</script>-->

-<div style="text-align:center"><button onclick="window.location.href='https://ozeki.io/book/';">Book a Free Consultation </button></div><br>
+<div style="text-align:center"><button onclick="window.location.href='http://ozeki.io/book/';">Book a Free Consultation </button></div><br>

 <p> Our scientists will guide you through the critical technological decisions powering your business.
-We have experience helping startups deploy the most effective tech in various industries.
+We have experience helping startups plan and deploy the most effective tech in various industries.
 Our areas of expertise include:
 </p>

+* Machine Learning & Deep Learning
 * Bioinformatics
 * Computational Biology
-* Machine Learning
 * Network Science
 * Blockchain Technology
-* Statistical Analysis
+* Statistical & Mathematical Analysis

+Our goal is to propose solutions at any level of development: from planning your big-picture technological vision, to measuring and optimizing performance, to implementing state-of-the art prototype and production software.

 ## In-person (virtual) meetings

 The best way to understand your needs and challenges you are facing is through personal meetings.
-In our meetings we can go in depth on the specific problems you want to solve, and we can keep in in sync as your project advances.
+In our meetings we can go in depth on the specific problems you are facing, and we can keep in sync as your project advances.
-You can schedule a meeting with our experts at any time using our booking form [here](https://ozeki-meetings.youcanbookme.me)

 ## Personalized workshops